-This cost is for attendance at public workshops in our Perth office.
 Special rates can be negotiated for programs conducted by TSA on behalf of our clients, exclusively for their personnel.

-When is the course available?
+Where and when is the course available?

 |Research and Apply WHS Legislation||WHS Communication and Consultation||WHS Management Systems and Risk Management||Emergency Prevention and Incident Response|